 CLS is a measurement of visual stability.
 For more details, see here.
 The display here shows a measurement of individual layout shifts per page, summing to the total CLS towards the end of each page lifecycle.

-Displays the average CPU usage of the application within the user's browser throughout the session.
+For Web sessions, this displays the average CPU usage of the application within the user's browser throughout the session.
 This is only displayed for sessions recorded on Chrome and Firefox browsers.

 CPU load metrics may skew high